Ze-Rax/TrackmaniaFlagRush/README.md

 $s$44f「$fffFlagRush$f44」$z
 ```

-It is recommended to keep the map name after that clean (ie, not long and wide) so it can be read easily in game.
+It is recommended to keep the map name after that clean (i.e., not too long and wide) so it can be read easily in game.

 # Community